mattmarmstrong/flap/README.md

 https://github.com/rust-osdev/x86_64/

-I have no idea how far I'll actually get with this, but I've really enjoyed using this as an opportunity to learn about Operating Systems.
+I have no idea how far I'll actually get with this, but I've really enjoyed using this as an opportunity to learn about operating systems.

 Reading List: